mugezhang-1/modded-ipagpt-training/README.md

 **Important Notes:**

 - `--vocab_size` must match the pretrained model (from Step 4)
 - `--text_column` can accept multiple columns (e.g., `premise hypothesis` for XNLI)
 - Use `--no_subset` when your HuggingFace dataset doesn't have configuration subsets
 - The pretrained checkpoint path should point to the final checkpoint from Step 4 (e.g., `state_step050083.pt`)
+- The model automatically handles padding tokens using attention masks
+  - Sequences are right-padded with token ID 0
+  - The last non-padding token is used for classification pooling

 ---